The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Nonparametric Identification

-In some scenarios, the target data may contain only control units and not any treated units~\citep{li2023improving}.
-For example, this could arise if the target population has only received an old drug ($A=0$) and researchers want to assess the efficacy of a new drug ($A=1$) unavailable to this population.
-This subsection aims to generalize identification results to this setting.
-To this end, we consider a simple random sample from the target population with only control units (denoted by $G = 0$), in addition to the $m$ observed experimental datasets.
+\bcol{In some scenarios, the target data may contain only control units~\citep{li2023improving}.
+For example, this could arise if the target population has only received an old drug ($A=0$) and researchers want to assess the efficacy of a new drug ($A=1$) unavailable in this population.
+Our identification result can be readily generalized to such a control-only target population.}